Production & Inventory Software for Clothing & Textile Makers

 Subassemblies

-Track pre-cut fabric kits, knitted panels, and component pieces as reusable sub-builds.
+Track pre-cut fabric kits, linings, and component pieces as reusable sub-builds.

 Equipment Tracking

-Track sewing machines, sergers, and looms with maintenance schedules and depreciation.
+Track sewing machines, sergers, and pressing equipment with maintenance schedules and depreciation.

 Automatic COGS Calculation